Robonavigators/Desk_Buddy/README.md

    - Select **"Desk_Buddy Firmware"** from the menu.
    - Connect your ESP32-C3-Zero via USB.
    - Select your COM/Serial port and click **Upload**.
 3. **Setup:** On first boot, the device will broadcast an AP named `Desk_Buddy`.
-Connect to it and navigate to `192.168.4.1` to input your Wi-Fi credentials.
+Connect to it and navigate to `192.168.4.1`or captive portal to input your Wi-Fi credentials.

 ## 🛠 Hardware Used